Wiredcraft/fullpm-chrome/README.md

 1. Select the `fullpm-chrome/` folder on your local.

 If installed correctly, you should see a new "Kanban" tab when visiting any GitHub repository page.

-## Extra

-You can manage additional settings by visiting the `chrome://extensions/` page;

- - Inspect the background page
- - Reload the extension (after you make changes)
- - Enable/Disable
- - Remove
- - View Permissions